DVWA Reflected XSS Exploit

 <script> in our payload.
 It will successfully bypass this filter.
 So our final payload becomes

-Hoo, LaLa you can see that we have bypassed the filter and get an alert box.
-In this way you can exploit Reflected XSS vulnerability in DVWA at medium level.
-So our medium level payload is
+You can see that we have bypassed the filter and got an alert box.
+In this way, we can exploit Reflected XSS vulnerability in DVWA at medium level.
+So our medium-level payload is

-Now let’s move towards the exploitation at High Level Security.
-To exploit reflected XSS at security level high change the security level to high from DVWA Security button as shown below.
+To exploit reflected XSS at high-level security change the security level to high from the DVWA Security button as shown below.

 hackme] to confirm that it is reflecting or not.

 hackme is reflecting in the page source.
 So this may be vulnerable to XSS attack.

 Let us try our very basic payload in the input field which is,